Fibromyalgia Service Dog: How It Works and How to Get One

 Service dogs are trained to perform specific tasks for individuals with disabilities, including those with fibromyalgia.
 They can assist with mobility, retrieve items, or provide DPT to ease the pain.
 Under the ADA, service dogs have full legal access to public spaces.

 ESAs offer companionship and emotional comfort.
 They help individuals with fibromyalgia manage anxiety, depression, or stress.
-Emotional Support Animals do not require specialized training for specific tasks.
+Emotional Support Animals do not need specialized training.
 They are primarily for emotional well-being and are protected under the FHA.

 Choosing the Right Service Dog for You